Searching using filters in Pubmed.

-I was thinking about today’s post and I cannot help remembering the gold-seekers of the Alaskan gold rush of the late nineteenth century.
-They went traveling to Yukon, looking for a good creek like the Bonanza and collecting tons of mud.
-But that mud was not the last step of the quest.
-Among the sediments they had to extract the longed gold nuggets, for which they carefully filtered the sediments to keep only the gold, when there was any.
+I was thinking about today’s post and I can’t help but think of the Alaskan Gold Rush prospectors of the late 19th century.
+They would travel to the Yukon, find a good creek like the Bonanza, and pick up tons of mud.
+But that mud was not the last step of the search.
+From among the sediments they had to extract the long-awaited gold nuggets, for which they carefully filtered the sediments until they were left with only the gold, when there was any.

-When we look for the best scientific evidence to solve our clinical questions we do something similar.
-Normally we chose one of the Internet search engines (like Pubmed, our Bonanza Creek) and we usually get a long list of results (our great deal of mud) that, finally, we will have to filter to extract the gold nuggets, if there are any among the search results.
+When we search for the best scientific evidence to answer our clinical questions, we do something similar.
+Normally we choose one of the Internet search engines (such as Pubmed, our Bonanza creek) and we usually get a long list of results (our pile of mud) that, finally, we will have to filter to keep only the gold nuggets, if there are any among the search results.

-We have already seen in previous posts how to do a simple search (the least specific and which will provide us with more mud) and how to refine the searches by using the MeSH terms or the advanced search form, with which we try to get less mud and more nuggets.
+We have already seen in previous posts how to do a simple search (the least specific and the one that will provide us with the most mud) and how to refine the searches by using the MeSH terms or the advanced search form, with which we seek to obtain less mud. and more nuggets.

-However, the usual situation is that, once we have the list of results, we have to filter it to keep only what interests us most.
-Well, for that there is a very popular tool within Pubmed that is, oh surprise, the use of filters.
+However, the usual thing is that, once we have the list of results, we have to filter it to keep only what interests us the most.
+Well, for that there is a very popular tool within Pubmed which is, oh surprise, the use of filters.

 Searching using filters in Pubmed